-COMM 1233, Media, Community and Citizenship DANC 1003, Dance Appreciation ENGL 1213, Introduction to Literature ENGL 2023, Creative Writing I GNST 2003, Introduction to Gender Studies , , , , , , , , , , , , , , , , , , , HIST 1113, Institutions and Ideas of World Civilizations I HIST 1123, Institutions and Ideas of World Civilizations II HIST 2003, History of the American People to 1877 HIST 2013, History of the American People 1877 to Present HUMN 1124H, Honors Equilibrium of Cultures 500-1600 (Honors only) HUMN 2213, Introduction to World Religions LALS 2013, Introduction to Latin American and Latino Studies MRST 2013, Introduction to Medieval and Renaissance Studies MUSY 2003, Music in World Cultures PHIL 2003, Introduction to Philosophy PHIL 2103, Introduction to Ethics • PHIL 2203, Logic PHIL 2303, Human Nature and the Meaning of Life PHIL 3103, Ethics and the Professions THTR 1003, Theatre Appreciation THTR 1013, Musical Theatre Appreciation WLIT 1113, World Literature: Beginnings to 1650 CE WLIT 1123, World Literature: 1650 CE to Present Any Intermediate level foreign language numbered at the CTUDIO.
-2000 level C. L. C. STUDIO FOUNDATIONS ARTS 1919c, Studio Foundations I Students transferring 9-18 hours of ARTS classes should consult FOUNDATIONS ARTS 1929c, Studio Foundations II with their advisor about possible substitutions.
-18 hrs STUDIO MEDIA Take 18 hrs ARTS courses in their chosen Studio Media Focus See row below to see which classes count in each media category.
-FOCUS (Ceramics, Drawing, Painting, Photography, Printmaking, or 18 hrs Sculpture).
-Some classes have pre-requisites in addition to ARTS 1919 and 19 11.2 1929 Students are encouraged to consult with faculty mentors to choose classes appropriate to their goals.
-STUDIO Take 24 hrs additional ARTS electives with at least one course Some classes have pre-requisites in addition to ARTS 1919 and 1929 ELECTIVES from each of the following categories (Ceramics, Drawing, Painting, Photography, Printmaking, or Sculpture).
-These are in addition to media focus requirements.
-So, students can use 24 hrs , classes in their media focus if they are beyond the 18 hrs required.
-ARTS 99T classes transferred from other schools may automatically count as a studio elective "Any Media" if not being used for ARTS 1919 or 1929 substitutions.
-To have them count in any specific media category requires a substitution. a substitution.
-Ceramics ARTS 3503.
+COMM 1233, Media, Community and Citizenship DANC 1003, Dance Appreciation FNGL 1213, Introduction to Literature ENGL 1213, Introduction to Literature FNGL 2023, Creating Maining I. ENGL 2023, Creative Writing I CNGT 2003, Introduction to Conden Studies GNST 2003, Introduction to Gender Studies HIST 1113, Institutions and Ideas of World Civilizations I HIST 1123, Institutions and Ideas of World Civilizations II HIST 2003, History of the American People to 1877 HIST 2013, History of the American People 1877 to HIST 2013, History of the American People 1877 to Present HUMN 1124H, Honors Equilibrium of Cultures 500-1600 (Honors only) HUMN 2213, Introduction to World Religions LALS 2013, Introduction to Latin American and Latino Studies MRST 2013, Introduction to Medieval and Renaissance Studies MUSY 2003, Music in World Cultures PHIL 2003, Introduction to Philosophy PHIL 2103, Introduction to Ethics • PHIL 2203, Logic PHIL 2303, Human Nature and the Meaning of Life PHIL 3103, Ethics and the Professions THTR 1003, Theatre Appreciation THTR 1013, Musical Theatre Appreciation WLIT 1113, World Literature: Beginnings to 1650 CE WLIT 1123, World Literature: 1650 CE to Present Any Intermediate level foreign language numbered at the CTUDIO.
+2000 level C. L. C. STUDIO FOUNDATIONS ARTS 1919c, Studio Foundations I Students transferring 9-18 hours of ARTS classes should consult with their advisor about possible substitutions.
+TOUNDATIONS ARTS 1929c, Studio Foundations II with their advisor about possible substitutions.
+18 hrs STUDIO MEDIA Take 21 hrs ARTS 3000+ courses in their chosen Studio Media See row below to see which classes count in each media category.
+FOCUS Focus (Ceramics, Drawing, Painting, Photography, Printmaking, Company alexander and an addition to ARTC 1010 and 21 hrs or Sculpture) with at least 6 hrs at the 4000+ level Some classes have pre-requisites in addition to ARTS 1919 and 1929 1929 Students are encouraged to consult with faculty mentors to choose classes appropriate to their goals.
+STUDIO Take 27 hrs additional ARTS 3000+ electives with at least 6 hrs Some classes have pre-requisites in addition to ARTS 1919 and 1929 ELECTIVES from each of the following categories: 27 hrs 6 hrs minimum in Drawing or Painting These are in addition to media focus requirements.
+So, students can use 2/ 11/5 6 hrs minimum in Photography or Printmaking classes in their media focus if they are beyond the 21 hrs required.
+6 hrs minimum in Ceramics or Sculpture ARTS 399T and 499T classes transferred from other schools may automatically count as a studio elective "Any Media" if not being used for ARTS 1919 or 1929 substitutions.
+To have them count in any specific media category requires a substitution.
+Ceramics ARTS 3503 Ceramics: Handbuilding L 3 Hours ARTS 3503.
 Ceramics: Handbuilding I. 3 Hours.